bunidin/ExplainDT-Advanced/README.md

 ---

-The rest of our work is ran in the same way as in the ReadMe [here](https://github.com/DiegoEmilio01/A-Symbolic-Language-for-Interpreting-Decision-Trees).
+The rest of our work is ran in the same way as described in the ReadMe [here](https://github.com/DiegoEmilio01/A-Symbolic-Language-for-Interpreting-Decision-Trees).